mia-platform/documentation/docs/marketplace/add_to_marketplace/contributing_overview.md

 ---
 id: contributing_overview
-title:  Internal Company Marketplace
+title:  Manage your Company Marketplace
 sidebar_label:  Internal Company Marketplace
 ---

-In this section, we dive into the process of creating a new item for your Internal Company Marketplace, analyzing the main differences between different types of items and providing some configuration examples.
+In this section, we dive into the process of creating a new item for your **Internal Company Marketplace**, analyzing the main differences between different types of items and providing some configuration examples.

+## Public and Internal Company Marketplace

 As a Console user, you can access both Mia-Platform public Marketplace catalog and your Internal Company Marketplace.
 While the Mia-Platform public Marketplace is composed by all the items publicly available in the Mia-platform catalog, The Internal Company Marketplace is a Company-specific private space where to create and manage the items which are available only for your Company.

-## Public and Internal Company Marketplace

 The **Mia-Platform public Marketplace** is the place where every Company can find most of the items needed to set up its Project architecture.
 It is publicly available on Mia-Platform Console, meaning that all Companies can view and make use of its items.